 The Art of Wire Mesh: A New Generation of Sculpture

 Working with wire mesh is not easy.
-It cuts, it bends the wrong way, it doesn’t always do what you want, but that’s why I love it.
-It challenges me, and from that challenge, something new is born.
+It cuts, it resists, it bends the wrong way, it refuses perfection — and that is exactly why I love it.
+The challenge is where transformation begins.

-I believe sculpture today should be more than clay, more than glass, more than what has already been done for centuries.
-Art should be open to all materials, anything that can hold a shape, carry a form, or tell a story.
+I believe sculpture today must move beyond tradition, beyond what has been done for centuries.
+Art should be open to every material capable of holding form, carrying structure, and telling a story.
 For me, that material is wire mesh.

 Next